CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/README.md

 using some compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the speed of loading the library (see
 <http://gcc.gnu.org/wiki/Visibility> for details).
 Therefore you are
-recommended to always add the above flags when using Google Test as a shared library.
+recommended to always add1 the above flags when using Google Test as a shared library.
 Otherwise a future release of Google Test may break your build script.